xt0fer/reveal-slides/md/intro-to-oop.md

 -

 ##Static Fields and Methods
-**static** - lacking in movement, action, or change.
+* **static** - lacking in movement, action, or change.

+-

+###Static Fields and Methods

-The change part is a little misleading when in the context of java.
+* The change part is a little misleading when in the context of java.
 The term Static in java is reference to the field or method in relation to the class its defined in.
 When something is defined as static that means :

 	* It does not need an instance of an object to be called or used.
 	* The static field or method is a singularity for that class.
 There is only one of it in existence and its shared by all objects of that type.

 -
+###Static Fields and Methods

 ```
 public class Hobbit{
     private static boolean hasRing;